|

 and you sing, continually

-for her, her heart
+her, her heart

 her mind, the Tui song